AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     Print timing and memory statistics about the work done by :program:`oiiotool`.

+.. option:: --buildinfo

+    Print information about OIIO build-time options and dependencies.
+    This can be useful when reporting issues.

 .. option:: -a

     Performs all operations on all subimages and/or MIPmap levels of each